Organic Baby Food

 It is not just what organic food does contain, it is also what it does not that is important.
 Many additives are now being linked to health and behavioural problems, including Monosodium Glutamate, Brilliant Blue, Aspartame and Quinoline Yellow.
 These additives are often found in children’s food and snacks.
 And research shows that they can have a much stronger effect on nerve cells when they’re mixed.
 The good news is that all of these are banned under organic standards.

 If you’re concerned about controversial food additives, GM ingredients, and hydrogenated fats, eating organic is a sure way to avoid the majority of them.
 That means you can be sure that what you and your family are eating is free from any nasty surprises.

 We all want our babies to grow up in a world that’s green, beautiful and brimming with wildlife – and where animals are healthy and treated with compassion.
 Organic farming is kinder to the environment, which means it’s also better for birds, butterflies and other wildlife.
 When you choose organic, farm animals are reared humanely and aren’t routinely fed antibiotics to suppress disease or promote unnatural growth.

-This brings us neatly full circle.
-The food you're putting in your child's mouth can actually help create a better world for him or her to grow up in.
+The food you're putting in your child's mouth can actually help create a better world for them to grow up in.